nicpittman/tropical_pacific_carbon_export/readme.md

 I have noticed the figures turn out differently if run in terminal compared to using Spyder (likely due to graphics software differences, on the supercomputer i get the error: `MESA-LOADER: failed to load driver swrast (search paths /usr/lib64/dri)` - This may be fixable?
 I don't know.
 Spyder is included in the dependencies and should reproduce the figures accurately if used.
 The numbers reported in the manuscript are printed to console during figure production, and some are saved into *processed/results/\*.csv*.

+Figures are embedded at the bottom of this document for reference.

 ##### 3.1 Data to download

 Most of the processed data is provided in order for the plotting functions (scripts 9[a-f]) to work.
 However, two sets of data will need to be downloaded manually.
 SST and the Landschutzer CO<sub>2</sub> flux product (and NCO to convert to a usable format).
 You can perform this either running `sh datasets/to_download.sh`, or by pasting the following code into console: